jpalmeidaalves/get_next_line_42-Common_core/README.md

 3. To execute:
     * ./a.out

-PS: The repo include 2 files in order to test the program but you can use your own files if you want
+PS: The repo includes 2 files in order to test the program but you can use your own files if you want